apache/incubator-kie-kogito-examples/kogito-quarkus-examples/serverless-workflow-qas-service-showcase/query-answer-service/README.md

 ### Kafka

-This quickstart requires an Apache Kafka to be available and by default expects it to be on default port and localhost.
+This quickstart requires an Apache Kafka to be available and, by default, expects it to be on the default port and localhost.

 * Install and Startup Kafka Server / Zookeeper

 https://kafka.apache.org/quickstart

-To publish and consume the events, topic "query_response_events" is used.
+The topic "query_response_events" is used to publish and consume the events.

 Optionally and for convenience, a docker-compose [configuration file](../docker-compose/docker-compose.yml) is provided in the path [../docker-compose](../docker-compose), where you can just run the command from there: